inktweb/marrel/README.md

 The end goal is not to create a toolkit that works for every use case but instead provides a solid starting point.
 Therefore the code does not contain twenty table styles and ten button sizes.
 Still -- when using this we encourage you to write as few new lines of CSS as possible and opt for *less is more*.

+# Getting started

+*(there will be a link to live css file here  when version numbering starts)*

+Documentation can be found at [https://marrel.inktweb.nl/](https://marrel.inktweb.nl/).

-# Usage
+# Building
+You'll need SASS installed.
 Plop the following line in your terminal to make changes to the SCSS file.
 ````
 sass --watch scss/marrel.scss:marrel.min.css --style compressed
 ````

-Still in development -- alpha version -- documentation is not hosted online yet since the code is still changing daily.
+Still in development -- alpha version -- so no version numbering yet.